Fossy-Cats/Git-Buch_EN/docs_src/README.md

     + [`gitbuch_12.adoc`][gb12] — [App.
 A. _Installation_][AppA]
     + [`gitbuch_13.adoc`][gb13] — [App.
 B. _Repository Structure_][AppB]

+# Developers' Notes

+To build the final HTML book type

+    rake publish

+which will generate the final [HTML book] which is served on the web via GHPages:

+- [`../docs/index.html`][HTML book]

+The generated document is tracked by Git, so don't include it in your commits or pull requests unless you're intentionally willing to update it.

+## HTML Preview Document

+To quickly preview your changes to the document type

+    rake preview

+which will generate the `GitBook_Preview.html` document in this folder.

+This preview document is ignored by Git and will not end up in your commits.
+Furthermore, it offers a few advantages over the published HTML book:

+- **NO EMBEDDED IMAGES** — It doesn't embed images via Data URIs, so if you change any image you'll only need to refresh the HTML document in the browser to see changed images, without having to rebuild the HTML doc from source.
+- **DEEPER TOC** — Its TOC is always set to maximum level, so you can see every section in the TOC sidebar.

 # Translation Status

 ## Pending Tasks Overview